Antonietta Meo: Canonization efforts

-Before 1981, the Vatican Congregation for Saints required that a candidate for sainthood reach some level of maturity.
-In 1981, it relaxed that rule, declaring that "it is possible to speak of a human being being precocious in their sense of good and evil".
+Before 1981, the Roman Congregation for Saints required that a candidate for sainthood reach some level of maturity.
+In 1981, this rule was relaxed by the Pope.
+The Congregation explained that "it is possible to speak of a human being being precocious in their sense of good and evil".
 The Catholic Church commemorates the Holy Innocents as the first martyrs.
 The youngest saints canonized in modern times, Francisco and Jacinta Marto, became the two youngest non-martyred Catholic saints in 2017.
 The next-youngest modern saint, Maria Goretti, died in 1902 at age eleven and was canonized in 1950 as a virgin and martyr.

-Efforts to canonize Meo began soon after her death.
-Her case went to the Congregation for the Causes of Saints on 23 May 1972.
-Pope Benedict XVI approved a decree on 17 December 2007, praising the girl's heroic virtues and approving the process to start declaring her a saint.
-A woman in Indiana has already attributed one of two necessary miracles to Meo, claiming she became Hepatitis C-free after invocating Meo.
+Efforts to promote the recognition of Nennolina as a Saint began soon after her death.
+Her case went to the Roman Congregation for the Causes of Saints on 23 May 1972.
+Pope Benedict XVI approved a decree on 17 December 2007, recognizing the girl's heroic virtues and approving the opening of the procedure leading to beatification.
+A woman in Indiana has already attributed one of two necessary miracles to Nennolina, claiming she became Hepatitis C-free after invoking the girl's help in prayer.